 If clients do not support HTTP/2, you must disable HTTP/2 for Dynamic Route for CDN (DCDN).
 Otherwise, service errors may arise.
 For more information about how to disable HTTP/2, see Enable HTTP/2.

 - The Alibaba Cloud account has passed real-name verification for enterprises, and a domain name that belongs to the Alibaba Cloud account has an Internet Service Provider (ICP) number.

 - In the left-side navigation pane, click Domain Names.

-- Turn on Websocket.
+- Turn on WebSocket.

 - Click Modify.

-- In the Configure WebSocket dialog box, set the Heartbeat Time and Back-to-Origin Protocol parameters.
+- In the WebSocket dialog box, set the Heartbeat Time and Back-to-Origin Protocol parameters.

 Parameter Description Heartbeat TimeThe heartbeat time is the interval at which the client sends data packets to the server to synchronize the current status with each other.
 The default heartbeat time is 60 seconds.
 We recommend that you set the heartbeat time based on the following rule: A ≤ B ≤ C.

 - Click OK.